Arduino PID Control Tutorial

 In the loop function, the rotary encoder determines the current position of the wheel and its output value becomes a parameter for the computePID() function.
 This function returns a value for controlling the motor using PWM.

-Arduino PID Library
+PID Arduino Code Library

 #include <PID_v1.h>